A Worker Cooperative · Founded 2026 · Colorado

 CommonTable Pilot + CW Tasks

-CommonTable pilots in one neighborhood: one farm, one kitchen, 2 nights/week, 50 households.
+CommonTable pilots in one neighborhood: one farm, one kitchen, 100 pre-paid households.
 CW Tasks launches in one city.
 CommonCoin becomes internal accounting unit for all platform transactions.

 Phase 2 · Years 2–3